ReVanced/revanced-patcher/docs/4_structure_and_conventions.md

   before this patch is executed.
   Patches can then reference methods and classes from extensions.
   A real-world example of extensions can be found in the [ReVanced Patches](https://github.com/ReVanced/revanced-patches) repository
-- 🔥🔥🔥 Do not overload a fingerprint with information about a method that's likely to change.
+- 🔥🔥🔥 Do not overload a matcher with attributes about a method that's likely to change.
-  In the example of an obfuscated method, it's better to fingerprint the method by its return type and parameters rather than its name because the name is likely to change.
-An intelligent selection of an opcode pattern or strings in a method can result in a strong fingerprint dynamic to app updates.
+  In the example of an obfuscated method, it's better to check the method by its return type and parameters rather than its name because the name is likely to change.
+An intelligent selection of an opcode pattern or strings in a method can result in reliable results dynamic to app updates.
 - 🔥🔥🔥 Document your patches.
 Patches are abstract, so it is important to document parts of the code that are not self-explanatory.
 For example, explain why and how a certain method is patched or large blocks of instructions that are modified or added to a method